top of page

 10. Allow Fade to Black

 Every player reserves the right to fade to black a scene that makes them uncomfortable.
 It does not nullify the fact that the scene happened, but they do not need to roleplay it out.
 This rule can also be used for monotonous tasks like training or hard labour, or because you OOCly have to log off for whatever reason.
+This rule is expanded upon below.

 11. Use Guards Properly

 If a place is guarded, you must defeat or bypass (either by stealth or by being allowed past) all guards along your path to access the guarded area.
+Guards have specific rules about their usage as allies, which can be found on the NPCs and Pets page.

 12. Spectate Wisely